 - Completing regular and random alcohol or drug tests

-- Meeting with a probation officer or other court official on a regular basis
+- Meeting with a probation officer or other court official regularly

 Speak with a Huntington Beach DUI Lawyer Today